How Much Does it Really Cost to Build a Website?

 5.1 Why Make a Website Yourself?

-If you are looking to design your own website by yourself, your web design cost will be significantly reduced.
+If you are looking to design your own website by yourself, your design costs will be significantly reduced.
 Of course, the amount of time it takes to learn to build a website from scratch requires an enormous amount of patience.
 But so do many other things.
 This website is here to help you.
 The Getting Started series are designed to teach you the basic skills.
 There you will find website tutorials, and tips for choosing a domain name and hosting companies.
 Some general uses of common web technologies are also to be found there.

 5.2 The Myths About the Difficulty of Making Your Own Website